TheLeshuga/WorldCollisionTester/README.md

 pip3 install mlagents==0.30.0
 ```

+## Download Unity:

+You can download the specific version of Unity used in the project from [Unity Releases](https://unity.com/releases/editor/whats-new/2023.1.13).

 ## User Manual
 ## License
 This project is licensed under the GPL-3.0 license.
 You can find the full text of the license in the [LICENSE](LICENSE) file.